Fox0810/rsschool-cv/cv.md

 ## Briefly About Myself

-I am 38 years old, I work as a department head in the Department of Internal Affairs of the administration of the Partizansky district of Minsk.I have no experience in programming, but I am striving for employment as a frontend developer.
-At the moment I am finishing IIT BGUIR (web designer, programmer).
-Purposeful, sociable, executive, punctual, easy to work in a team, not afraid to take responsibility.
-I am easy to learn, I have a great desire to develop in web development.
+Active, with a sense of humor, purposeful, executive, I can work in a team, get along well with people, resolve conflict situations, be attentive to details, I can listen, analyze information and clearly express my thoughts.
+Ready to learn and develop in the IT field.

 ## Skills and Proficiency